nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

 > A ksqlDB stream is a partitioned, immutable, append-only collection that represents a series of historical facts.

-Usually a stream is composed by a series of events.
+Usually, a stream is composed of a series of events.
-For example a car that moves from position `(x,y)` to position `(x+1, y+1)` inside a grid is called an event.
-While all the car movements that are happening one by one, as the time goes by, are forming a stream of events.
+For example, a car that moves from position `(x,y)` to position `(x+1, y+1)` inside a grid is called an event.
+All the car movements are forming a stream of events.

 Let's create our first stream: